tpanja/UltraSave-Smart-Lighting-System/README.md

 # Requirements

-Arduino's Cloud-based IDE was used to create the program, however, Arduino IDE will work the same.
+Arduino's Cloud-based IDE was used to create the program, to input all the wifi details and thing Properties.
 This program works only for IoT devices.

 # Code Location
 Go to Code/Ultrasave.ino

 Cheers,
 tpanja